 Skills to be a data analyst :

 Ok, now you know what data analytics is, but what does it take to be one?
 Here are the top skills required for success in the field.

 - Domain knowledge

-SQL or Structured Query Language is used when we handle large sets of data and processing information.
-It is a spreadsheet and computing tool that is much quicker and efficient than the traditional spreadsheet.
+SQL or Structured Query Language is used when we handle large sets of data and process information.
+It is a spreadsheet and computing tool that is much quicker and more efficient than the traditional spreadsheet.
 Since it was one of the valuable tools, knowing the functionality is key to success in the field.

-Even though you use SQL, the knowledge and understanding of the traditional spreadsheets are necessary.
-Some companies out there would still prefer working with the traditional spreadsheets and they would like their data and insights to be presented there.
+Even though you use SQL, the knowledge and understanding of traditional spreadsheets are necessary.
+Some companies out there would still prefer working with traditional spreadsheets and they would like their data and insights to be presented there.

 The ultimate goal of the data analyst after gathering, analyzing, and compiling the data is to present the final result to the employer.
 So you will need the skill of creating easy-to-understand data visualizations.
 Usually, data analysts choose graphs and charts to interpret the data for their colleagues.

 While completing their jobs or tasks, data analysts often face technical difficulties.
 Henceforth finding or establishing effective solutions for the employer through problem-solving is a necessary skill.

 Data analytics is a job that requires precise focus.
 Analyzing the data and maybe code needs close attention to details to extract the precise information from the data.